PeterVranken/DEVKIT-MPC5748G/samples/CAN/comFramework/excelExporter/doc/readMe.md

 ## What's new ##

+### Release 1.0.3 ###

+Text output, which contains non ASCII characters is now saved to file as UTF-8.
+(Used to be a non specified, default code page.)

+Master sample "renderTable" re-designed.
+This actually is a small convenience application, which strongly simplifies the use of excelExporter for the most common use cases.

+Fix: We found an Excel workbook, which let to still unexpected runtime errors of POI when evaluating the cell contents.
+These Java RuntimeExceptions had made the application immediately abort rather then reporting the problem.
+Now, the evaluation of affected cells is skipped with warning and no reasonable cell contents are accessible from the templates.

+excelExporter has been migrated to the recent release of StringTemplate V4, which is 4.3.1.
+The only noticeable difference should be a fix of the white space handling in StringTemplate.
+It used to be very difficult to precisely control the generation of blank lines in the output.
+With this fix, the newline characters found in the templates are accurately conveyed into the generated output.

+Caution, this will likely mean that this version of the code generator will produce different output when using the same, existing templates.
+The differences are however restricted to blank lines and should not matter in C code generation environments.

 ### Release 1.0 ###

 After more than a year of hassle-free productive use of the tool we